Ocular neuralgia

 • Ocular redness

-The treatment of ocular neuralgia consists of stop the pain by administering drugs analgesics o anti-inflammatory.
+The treatment of ocular neuralgia consists of stopping the pain by administering analgesic or anti-inflammatory drugs.

-When the pain is not temporary, but occurs constantly and intensely, it is essential go to the ophthalmologist to rule out major complications.
+When the pain is not temporary, but occurs constantly and intensely, it is essential to see an ophthalmologist to rule out major complications.

 What is ocular neuralgia and what is its treatment?